|

 Nex-N1: Agentic Models Trained via a Unified Ecosystem for Large-Scale Environment Construction

-Nex-AGI TEAM (including Jinxiu Liu),
+Nex-AGI Team (including Jinxiu Liu),

-The evolution of Large Language Models (LLMs) from passive responders to autonomous agents necessitates a fundamental shift in learning paradigms -- from static imitation to incentive-driven decision making.
+The evolution of Large Language Models (LLMs) from passive responders to autonomous agents necessitates a fundamental shift in learning paradigms -- from static imitation to incentive-driven decision-making.
 However, this transition is significantly impeded by the lack of scalable infrastructure capable of constructing high-quality interaction signals for effective policy learning.
 To address this, we introduce a comprehensive method designed to systematically scale the diversity and complexity of interactive environments.
-Our method realizes this scaling by addressing three orthogonal dimensions: (1) Complexity: NexAU, a flexible agent framework that supports building complex agent hierarchies via simple configurations; (2) Diversity: NexA4A automatically generates diverse agent hierarchies from natural language to cover infinite domains; and (3) Fidelity: NexGAP bridges the simulation-reality gap by integrating dynamic real-world environment for grounded trajectories synthesis.
-We train Nex-N1 upon the diverse and complex interactive environments established by our infrastructure.
+Our method realizes this scaling by addressing three orthogonal dimensions: (1) Complexity: NexAU, a flexible agent framework that supports building complex agent hierarchies via simple configurations; (2) Diversity: NexA4A automatically generates diverse agent hierarchies from natural language to cover infinite domains; and (3) Fidelity: NexGAP bridges the simulation-reality gap by integrating dynamic real-world environments for grounded trajectory synthesis.
+We train Nex-N1 on the diverse and complex interactive environments established by our infrastructure.
 Empirical results on benchmarks such as SWE-bench and tau2 demonstrate that Nex-N1 consistently outperforms SOTA open-source models and achieves competitive performance against frontier proprietary models on complex agentic tasks.
 We open-source the Nex ecosystem and model weights to facilitate further research.

 Tech Report and Open Source Ecosystem Project